-Approximate flow of seminar selection Guidance (first session).
+Guidance (first session).
 Spring quarter of the third year After considering which teacher you would like to receive guidance from, start taking Lecture Courses and Seminar Courses with the teacher of your choice.
 (Check with the respective teacher as completion of the teacher's Lecture Courses and Seminar Courses may be a prerequisite for seminar instruction).
-If you wish to study abroad, contact and obtain the consent of your preferred supervisor prior to your study abroad. ↓ Autumn quarter of the third year (Oct-Jan) Guidance (second session).
+If you wish to study abroad, contact and obtain the consent of your preferred supervisor prior to your study abroad. ↓ Guidance (second session).
 Provisionally register for your preferred supervisor.
-Receive guidance by teacher.
-Obtain consent from your preferred supervisor and proceed to the main registration.
-The academic advisor is decided. ↓ Spring quarter of the fourth year Start taking the Graduation Project.
+Autumn quarter of the third Receive guidance by teacher. year Obtain consent from your preferred supervisor and proceed to the main registration.
+The academic advisor is decided. ↓ Spring quarter of the fourth Start taking the Graduation Project. year Start taking the Graduation Project.